PrincetonUniversity/BrainPipe/README.md

 ### Edit: ADD LIST OF FILES TO CHANGE

+## To train a CNN to identify features (like somas)

+0. Make test sets
+    Emily made a document with explicit instructions and examples which can be found [here](https://docs.google.com/document/d/1f5owGhyJiL2dNqIMZ_zwM96QTBm2_WKqoY5HwBRAMVA/edit)

+1. Find parameters to use
+2. Train network
+3. Validate and Benchmark Network
+    - Detailed instructions on steps 1-3 can be found [here](https://docs.google.com/document/d/1cuNthPY2Z-69SQi9aSwfbgJlHpvQGivhxFtOUmAKOm4/edit#)

+4. Run inference on whole brains

+5. Visualize network outputs

+6. To compare to ClearMap
+    See next steps on how to run clearmap, visualize, and compare ouputs

+**Note** there is a demo for the CNN to test if your paths are correct and everything is installed properly, see end of document

+## To use ClearMap to identify cell centers

+0. Make test sets
+    If you have already made test sets to train a CNN, use those.

+1. Find parameters
+- See `ClearMapCluster/ parameter_sweep.ipynb`

+2. Run ClearMap on whole brains

+3. Visualize outputs

+4. Compare to CNN (if desired)
+    - on training data
+    - on whole brains

+## Using raw lightsheet images to:

+### 1. Make a stitched, whole-brain

+### 2. Make an atlas

+### 3. Put a brain in atlas space
+ - visualize warping procedure

+### 4. Add annotations to an atlas

+_______________________
+# From old readme:

 ## To run, I suggest:
 * Open `run_tracing.py`
 * For **each** brain modify: